 L. Paige Patterson was elected as the eighth president on June 24, 2003.
 He served as president from June 2003 until May 2018.

-Adam W. Greenway became the ninth president of Southwestern Baptist Theological Seminary on February 27, 2019.
+Adam W. Greenway currently serves as the ninth president of Southwestern Baptist Theological Seminary having begun his tenure February 27, 2019.